pbaille/crux-starter/doc/article.md

 Transaction functions are user-supplied functions that run on the individual Crux nodes when a transaction is being ingested.
 They can take any number of parameters, and return normal transaction operations which are then indexed as above.
-If they return false or throw an exception, the whole transaction will roll back. the first exemple is a transaction function that add (or substract) a given amount on our fancy `:bank-account` document transaction functions are defined with our old friend `crux.tx/put` the given document has to have a `:crux.db/fn` key pointing to the function code (quoted)
+If they return false or throw an exception, the whole transaction will roll back. exemple 1 ---
+A transaction function that add (or substract) a given amount on our fancy `:bank-account` document. transaction functions are defined with our old friend `crux.tx/put` the given document has to have a `:crux.db/fn` key pointing to the function code (quoted)
 ``` clojure